-- The increases in our U.S. & Canada, Africa, Europe and Latin America property segment SG&A and Services segment SG&A were primarily driven by increased personnel costs to support our business, including as a result of the Telxius Acquisition in Europe and Latin America. - · The increase in our Asia-Pacific property segment SG&A was primarily driven by an increase in bad debt expense of \$40.3 million. - The increase in our Data Centers segment SG&A was attributable to data centers acquired in the fourth quarter of 2021, including through the CoreSite Acquisition. - The increase in other SG&A was primarily attributable to an increase in stock-based compensation expense of \$18.7 million, including expense associated with certain equity awards related to the CoreSite Acquisition, and an increase in corporate SG&A, including an increase in personnel costs to support our business.
+- The increase in our Latin America property segment SG&A was primarily driven by increased personnel costs to support our business, partially offset by a decrease in bad debt expense of \$3.4 million. - The increase in our Data Centers segment SG&A was attributable to data centers acquired in the fourth quarter of 2021, including through the CoreSite Acquisition. - The increase in other SG&A was primarily attributable to an increase in stock-based compensation expense of \$11.1 million, including expense associated with certain equity awards related to the CoreSite Acquisition, and an increase in corporate SG&A, including an increase in personnel costs to support our business.